Trump praised attorney for deleting Hillary Clinton’s 30,000 emails, indictment shows

 According to the indictment, FBI agents collected a total of 102 classified documents during a search of Mar-a-Lago last August.

-Ms Clinton’s use of a personal email system was the subject of two FBI probes during the height of th 2016 presidential campaign.
+Ms Clinton’s use of a personal email system was the subject of two FBI probes during the height of the 2016 presidential campaign.

 In July of that year, an FBI investigation concluded that no “reasonable prosecutor” would bring a case against Ms Clinton.

-It added that she and her aides had been “extremely careless” in their handling of classified information.
+The FBI said that she and her aides had been “extremely careless” in their handling of classified information.

-Then 11 days before the election, then-FBI director James Comey sensationally announced he was examining newly discovered emails.
+Then 11 days before the election, then-FBI director James Comey sensationally announced he was reopening the case after discovering new emails, which turned out to be duplicates of the ones the FBI had already examined.

 The investigation was widely blamed for tilting the election in Mr Trump’s favour.